ardishco-the-great/midnight-kanagawa-discord/README.md

 # install

-Download and put the `midnightkanagawa.theme.css` files into your betterdiscord themes folder.
+Download and put the `midnight-kanagawa.theme.css` files into your betterdiscord themes folder.
 Enable it and ta-da!
 You've got a new brand-spanking new theme!